NotSoEpic/MakeTag/README.txt

 USE

-go to the directory with py file/executable type in "py maketag.py/exe tags.csv addtags.csv newtags.csv mytag"
-where tags.csv and addtags.csv will be the input files and newtags.csv will be the output files
+maketag.exe [tag file] [addtags file] [newtags file] [basetag] [tagindent]

+tag file is the base file
+addtags file is the tags to add under the basetag in the tag file when its found newtags file is the file that will be created basetag is the tag to look for tagindent is what indent to look for with the basetag (starts at 1)

 ORIGINAL SPECIFICATIONS